Urinary Tract Infection: Symptoms, Risks and Supplements for Women

-A UTI (Urinary Track Infection) is an infection in the urinary system caused by bacteria.
+A UTI (Urinary Tract Infection) is an infection in the urinary system caused by bacteria.
 It is more common in women and can affect the kidneys, ureters, bladder, and urethra.

 Know The enemy